Cyber Security Center

 Lily Morningstar, Cyber Security Faculty

-Lily Morningstar has a master’s degree in Cybersecurity focusing on Digital Forensics from Utica University, NY.
-Ms. Morningstar has over 15 years of experience in diverse technology, and education.
+Professor Lily Morningstar attained a master’s degree in Cybersecurity focusing on Digital Forensics from Utica University, NY.
+M.S. in Mathematical Modeling and Computer Science, M.Ed.
+Mathematics and Computer science from Stavropol Federal University, Russia.
+Ms. Morningstar is a doctoral student at UNLV School of Education, focusing her studies on curriculum and development in Higher Education.
+She has 20 years of experience in diverse technology, and education.

 Michael Sthultz, Cyber Security Faculty